Continuum asymptotics for tree growth models with uniform backward dynamics: Classification

-\begin{remark} Note that there is little to no intuition on the function $F$.
+\begin{remark} The consistency conditions on $F$ correspond somewhat naturally to the consistency conditions of $p$.
+We also note that in Theorem \cite[Theorem 8.2]{evans_doob-martin_2017} similar consistency relations are imposed.
 Evans, Grübel and Wakolbinger state that the additional randomisation given by $F$ is often not necessary \cite[p.
-26 and 45]{evans_doob-martin_2017}.
+252 and 275]{evans_doob-martin_2017}.
 In Theorem \ref{thm:main_thm_new_version} we essentially formalise how much additional randomisation is necessary via $\lambda$ and $B$ compared to planar structure that can be intrinsically imposed on $\bfT$ by $\psi$. \end{remark}

+We will prove Proposition \ref{prop:evans} in Section \ref{sec:proof_of_evans}.
 The proof of this proposition is analogous to the proof of \cite[Theorem 8.2]{evans_doob-martin_2017} but makes use of the full generality of a theorem of Gufler \cite{gufler_representation_2018}.
-We will prove Proposition \ref{prop:evans} in Section \ref{sec:proof_of_evans}.
-The consistency conditions on $F$ correspond somewhat naturally to the consistency conditions of $p$.
-We also note that in Theorem \cite[Theorem 8.2]{evans_doob-martin_2017} similar consistency relations are imposed.

 Remark that it suffices to describe the dendritic system restricted to $[n]$ for every $n$ to determine the distribution of the dendritic system uniquely.

-We prove Proposition \ref{prop:there_is_dprt_for_dendritic} assuming that Proposition \ref{prop:evans} is given.
-This means that this proposition provides the tree $\bfT$ and the measure $\mu$, hence we can consider specific trees and measures.
-We first consider three special cases for $\bfT$ as a warm--up: when the mass is distributed diffusely on the skeleton, when it is supported diffusely on the leaves and when it has atoms.
+In the remainder of Section \ref{sec:existence} we prove Proposition \ref{prop:there_is_dprt_for_dendritic} building on Proposition \ref{prop:evans}, which provides a tree $\bfT$ and a measure $\mu$.
+Hence we can consider specific trees and measures.
+We first consider three special cases for $\bfT$: when the mass is distributed diffusely on the skeleton, when it is supported diffusely on the leaves and when it has atoms.
 Note that these cases arise naturally as we can decompose $\mu = \mu_{\mathrm{atoms}} + \mu_\ell + \mu_s$ into measures that place mass only on atoms, diffusely on leaves and diffusely on the branches (the tree without the leaves) respectively.
+The proof of Proposition \ref{prop:there_is_dprt_for_dendritic} then combines the ideas of these three cases.

 Before doing that, we will state an elementary lemma.

 \begin{lemma} Assume $X,Y,Z$ are independent random variables with laws $\lambda_1,\lambda_2, \lambda_3$ respectively and $f$ a measurable function.
 If $f(X,Y)=f(X,Z)$ $\PP$--$a.s.$ then $f(x,Y)$ is $\PP$--$a.s.$ constant for $\lambda_1$--$a.e.$ $x$.
 We then have $f(X,Y)=g(X)$ $\PP$--$a.s.$ for some measurable function $g$. \end{lemma}